 With the elections just around the corner, the incoming government will need to commit to greater investment in the vocational education for Australia’s long term economic prosperity.
 Increased investment for the VET sector allows Australia to address its STEM skills shortage, provide better job prospects to graduates, increase labour productivity, attract foreign investors and international students, all of which offer numerous socio-economic benefits to the nation and its people.

-Increased funding for vocational education is essential for addressing Australia’s dangerous skills shortage, particularly in STEM areas.
+Increased funding for vocational education is essential for addressing Australia’s dangerous skills shortage.
 According to the OECD’s Survey of Adult Skills, 50% of Australians lack basic IT skills.
-As STEM skills become increasingly more important, Australia risks falling even further behind unless upskilling opportunities for the current workforce and proper training for the next generation of workers becomes more readily available.
+Australia risks falling even further behind unless upskilling opportunities for the current workforce and proper training for the next generation of workers becomes more readily available.

-The VET sector is one of the most efficient and effective pathways for upskilling, and is also one of the most relevant avenues for young Australians wishing to pursue a STEM education or develop STEM skills.
+The VET sector is one of the most efficient and effective pathways for upskilling, and is also one of the most relevant avenues for young Australians wishing to pursue education or develop skills.